Version effective date: 1 September 2022

 In this Agreement, Intellectual Property Rights means any and all present and future intellectual and industrial property rights, including any registered or unregistered forms of copyright, designs, patents, trademarks, service marks, domain names, good will and any commercial information.
 Intellectual Property Rights also include any application or right to apply for registrations of any of these rights, any rights protected or recognized under any laws throughout the world, related to these rights, and anything copied or derived from such property or rights.

-For the Term of this Agreement, you grant Energage a worldwide, royalty free license to use, reproduce, distribute, modify, adapt, create derivative works, or archive Customer Data for the purposes of providing the Services to you as contemplated by this Agreement.
+For the Term of this Agreement, you grant Energage a worldwide, royalty free license to use, reproduce, distribute, or archive Customer Data for the purposes of providing the Services to you as contemplated by this Agreement.

-Subject to the receipt of all applicable fees, we grant you a limited, non-exclusive, non-transferable, non-assignable and non-sublicensable license to use any Reports which you can (and are authorized to) export through the functionality of the Services for your internal purposes (in each case subject to any Confidentiality Notices).
+Subject to the receipt of all applicable fees, we grant you a limited, non-exclusive, non-transferable, non-assignable and non-sublicensable license to use any Reports which you can (and are authorized to) export through the functionality of the Services for your internal purposes only (in each case subject to any Confidentiality Notices) unless otherwise agreed upon in writing by Energage.

 You acknowledge that, in order to ensure compliance with legal obligations, Energage may be required to review certain content submitted to the Services to determine whether it is illegal or whether it violates this Agreement (such as when unlawful conduct or content is reported to us).
 We may also modify, prevent access to, delete, or refuse to display content that we reasonably believe violates the law or this Agreement.
 However, Energage otherwise has no obligations to monitor or review any content submitted to the Services by you or any other person.